 Things to do nearby Slackgate

 Greystoke, on the north eastern outskirts of the National Park is a quintessential English village with cobbled streets, traditional buildings, a village green, and an ancient market cross.
-It even has a lovely heated open air swimming pool that is open between May and September.
+It even has a lovely heated open air swimming pool that is open between May and September and a Quirky Workshop teaching an eclectic mix of skills ranging from bike repair to art to pizza oven building!
 Across the village green is the Boot & Shoe pub that holds Monday evening Jam Sessions that you can just listen to or even take part in (bring your own instruments)!
 Thursday night is quiz night and Sunday afternoons feature a two hour live music slot from local bands.
 As well as entertainment, the Boot & Shoe has a good menu and caters well for gluten free and vegetarian diets.

 Penrith is just a few miles away and is an attractive town with a good mixture of independent and high street shops as well as many places to eat.
 Penrith prides itself on its range of small independent shops, stocking everything from books to sweets.
 It has an artisan bakery, cake shop, and even its very own smokery!
 Look out for the adorable Devonshire Arcade, an original indoor Victorian shopping arcade in the centre of town, which is home to small boutiques and food retailers.
 Penrith holds farmers' markets on the third Tuesday of the month (between March and December) in Market Square and you can also find out about the town's history through the town trail.